 Sakshi understood only too well the shame and grief of those she served.
 Leprosy was detected in her body when she was only a teenager.
 Dreams of living life as a normal young woman shattered with that diagnosis.
 Her disease barred her from visiting her neighbors or from making friends, and it even estranged her younger siblings.

-“[My brother and sister] used to love me so much, but when I got this sickness, they were hating me, and they don’t want to come to me for anything,” Sakshi recalls of her early days as a leprosy patient.
+“[My brother and sister] used to love me so much, but when I got this sickness, they hated me, and they don’t want to come to me for anything,” Sakshi recalls of her early days as a leprosy patient.